qw4990/index_advisor/README.md

 ## How to use it

-Index Advisor provides two ways to use it, which is convenient for offline mode and online mode:
+Index Advisor provides two ways to use it, offline mode and online mode:

 - In online mode, you don’t need to prepare any data.
-Index Advisor will directly access your TiDB instance for index analysis and recommendation.
-During this period, it will read some system table information and create some Hypo Indexes, but it will not modify the data.
+Index Advisor will directly access your TiDB instance for index analysis and recommendation. **During this period, it will read some system table information and create some Hypo Indexes, but it will not modify the data**.
 - In offline mode, Index Advisor will not directly access your TiDB instance.
 It will start a TiDB instance locally, import the data you provide, and then perform index analysis and recommendation.

-Generally speaking, online mode is easier to use, but it will directly access your TiDB instance; offline mode is more flexible, but you need to prepare some data in advance.
+Generally speaking, online mode is easier to use, but it need the privilege to access your online cluster; offline mode is more flexible, but you need to prepare some data in advance.

 ![online_offline_mode.png](doc/online_offline_mode.png)